 Therefore not even the first covenant was dedicated without blood.Hebrews 9:18

-This word dedicated is only used twice in the Bible, with both times in Hebrews related to the New Covenant.
+The word dedicated is only used twice in the Bible, in Hebrews related to the New Covenant.
 It is the word:

 ἐγκαινίζω egkainizō; from 1456; to renew, i.e. inaugurate: